GeoffSelby/craft-installer/readme.md

 craft new awesome-new-craft-site
 ```

-This will download the latest version of Craft and install it in the directory you provided.
+After entering your database credentials, the installer will download the latest version of Craft and install it in the directory you provided.
 Sit back and relax because it may take a minute or two.

 ## Acknowledgements